Resident Teaching Artist Opportunity for TK-12 Education

 TB clearance and Live Scan certification processed specifically through the Santa Barbara County Education Office

-Experience working with socio-economically disadvantaged communities and/or Title I schools
+Experience working with socioeconomically disadvantaged communities and/or Title I schools

 Bilingual or multilingual